Uniform waist inequalities in codimension two for manifolds with Kazhdan fundamental group: From isoperimetric inequalities to waist inequalities

-We define $A_2$ by setting $A_2(\Delta)=c_\Delta$.
+that maps the fundamental class $[N]$ of $N$ to the one~$[M]$ of~$M$.
+The construction of $A_\ast$ is similar to the one in~\cite{meru}*{Proposition~3.6}.
+For a simplex~$\sigma$ in~$T$, we write~$\sigma_i$ for its $i$-th face, so that $\partial \sigma=\sum_i (-1)^i\sigma_i$.
+For every vertex~$v$, choose a smooth triangulation of~$M_v$, and let $A_0(v)$ be its oriented simplicial fundamental chain, regarded as an integral Lipschitz chain in~$M$.
+Then

+Next, let $e$ be an oriented edge of~$T$.
+The chosen triangulations of $M_{e_0}$ and $M_{e_1}$ give a smooth triangulation of~$\partial M_e$.
+By the relative smooth triangulation theorem~\cite{munkres}*{Theorem~10.6}, it extends to a smooth triangulation of~$M_e$.
+Let $A_1(e)$ be its oriented simplicial fundamental chain.
+Then

+Finally, let $\Delta$ be an oriented triangle of~$T$.
+The triangulations chosen for its three edge preimages agree on their intersections and hence give a smooth triangulation of~$\partial M_\Delta$.
+After smoothing the corners of~$M_\Delta$, the same relative triangulation theorem extends it to a smooth triangulation of~$M_\Delta$.
+Let $A_2(\Delta)$ be its oriented simplicial fundamental chain.
+Then

+Consequently, the $A_k$ define the desired chain homomorphism.
 The fundamental class of $N$ is represented by the sum of all oriented triangles.
 Its image under $A_2$ is a fundamental class for $M$ since for every $p\in M_\Delta$ its local orientation coincides with the one of $M_\Delta$.

 We choose a vertex $v_0$ in $T$ as a base point.
 Now we define another chain map